 The magic ingredient in this extra soft Keto Pumpkin Bread?
 Orange!
 The added taste of citrus brightens up the flavor, while all the warm spices of fall remind me of fresh pumpkin pie.

-I’m excited to share this Keto Pumpkin Bread recipe with you today from my new Keto Breads cookbook!
-It’s one of 30 Keto Bread recipes that are keto, gluten free, dairy free, soy free, yeast free, and nut free!
+That’s why I’m so excited to share this Keto Pumpkin Bread recipe with you today from my new Keto Breads cookbook!
+It’s one of 30 Keto Bread recipes that are keto, gluten-free, dairy-free, soy-free, yeast-free, and nut-free!

 Start by whisking all of the dry ingredients together… the coconut flour, arrowroot flour, baking soda, baking powder, salt, erythritol (or palm sugar) cinnamon, nutmeg, and cloves.

 In a separate bowl, combine the wet ingredients.. pure pumpkin, orange essential or orange zest, eggs, and vanilla.